Product Tour – Video 1: Application Builder

 Now we’ll configure this activity.
 We’ll associate it with our lookup table that we have called lookups.

 We’ll also need to identify a foreign key to determine which object in our stream we’ll use to lookup the specific pump.
-In this case, its and object called tempSensorId, since our stream contains this object and so does our lookups table.
-If the stream and internal type name didn’t match we could always perform a transformation
+In this case, it’s an object called tempSensorId, since our stream contains this object and so does our lookups table.
+If the stream and internal type name didn’t match we could always perform a transformation.

 Let’s save the application so we can visualize when we are enriching the stream.
 As you can see by the badge decoration we are.
 This produces an object that contains both the SenseTemp stream AND the enriched data from our lookups type.
 We can see its now easy to correlate the temperature sensor with the rpm sensor and know which pump they belong to as well as the location of these items.

 Now that we’ve got all the data we need, we’ll join the temp stream with the rpm stream, but remember these don’t arrive at the same time.
 Its important for us to specify a time window in which the correlation of these sensors is meaningful.
 After all, if they came in an hour apart, its unlikely both values would still be true.

 To do this we’ll add a join activity and I’ll call it joinStreams we’ll configure the constraint by saying that we’ll join the right SenseRPMs.rpmSensorId with the left enrichData.lookups.rpmSensorId and we’ll say that this correlation needs to occur within 11 seconds or the data is invalid.

 Now we’ll simply link the SensRPM’s stream with the join activity by linking to an existing task and we’ll save our work.